boennecd/mixprobit/examples/mixed-gsm.md

 \end{align*}
 ")

-subject to independent censoring.
+subject to independent censoring and estimate the model.
 The conditional hazard of the model is

 ![
 h(t\\mid  \\vec x\_{ij}, \\vec z\_{ij}, \\vec u_i) =